March 2025 Diapaga attack

-On March 28, 2025, jihadists from Jama'at Nasr al-Islam wal-Muslimin attacked Burkinabe forces at Diapaga, Est Region, Burkina Faso, killing at least sixty soldiers.
-The attack was revenge for the massacre of over 58 civilians at Solenzo on March 11.
+On March 28, 2025, jihadists from Jama'at Nusrat al-Islam wal-Muslimin attacked Burkinabe forces at Diapaga, Est Region, Burkina Faso, killing at least sixty soldiers.
+The attack was revenge for the massacre of over 130 civilians at Solenzo on March 11.

 Background

 Between March 10 and 11, 2025, soldiers from the Volunteers for the Defense of the Homeland and the Burkinabe Army massacred over 58 Fulani civilians near the town of Solenzo in northwest Burkina Faso.
 The victims were accused of sheltering jihadists who had attacked VDP fighters earlier that month.
 Human Rights Watch deplored the massacre, and called for an investigation.
 HRW also warned of imminent reprisal attacks by jihadist groups.

 Attack

-The attack began at around 4pm on March 28, when Jama'at Nasr al-Islam wal-Muslimin (JNIM) fighters launched an attack on the Burkinabe army and VDP base in Diapaga.
+The attack began at around 4pm on March 28, when Jama'at Nusrat al-Islam wal-Muslimin (JNIM) fighters launched an attack on the Burkinabe army and VDP base in Diapaga.
 The jihadists arrived on motorcycles from the south, and attacked the base south of the town which was housing soldiers from the 27th Rapid Intervention Brigade (BIR) and VDP volunteers at the time.
 During the attack, the jihadists used civilian drones to monitor the movements of the Burkinabe soldiers.
 After brief resistance, the Burkinabe forces fled.
 The jihadists looted the camp and then set fire to it.

 The attackers then set fire to several buildings in the city of Diapaga, freeing prisoners and looting a cotton company according to RFI.
 Sahel expert Wassim Nasr contradicted these claims, saying that the jihadists didn't free the prison or loot the cotton company, but instead limited themselves to a few districts of the city to chase after fleeing soldiers.